 It seems the Turqouise colour we picked up for the sulfide area is not standing out enough against the light gray colour of the absent grades.
 Probably it would be better to change the colour in the palette.
 R-click on the view, Select Format Dispay...>Drillholes>Format... .
 In Drillhole Traces dialog menu press Color tab.
 Press Edit Legend button.

 Change the the colour of the palette item to blue and press Apply.
 Then pres OK in the following, and Apply in the next dialog to close formating.

 Type ns on the keyboard for new string.
 A colour palette apears at the bottom of the view, from where you can select the colour for the string.
 Pick the red (#19) colour.

-Draw a sting as on the picture below.
-Use left button at the tectonic faults and right button for exat positioning of the sting point at the oxide zone top and pottom points.
+Draw a string as on the picture below.
+Use left button when drawing at the tectonic faults and right button for exact positioning of the string point at the oxide zone top and pottom points.
 Remember, when string command active, right mouse button is used for exact snapping of the string points.
 If you use left mouse button, the point is placed on the view plane.
 Use Zoom In and Zoom Out buttons while drawing the string.
 The ns command remains active until you press Cancel button at the top right corner of the view port.
-Also, use right button to position the last point of the sting with the first one.
-Note, that the sting is indicated in yellow, which is the default colour for selected objects.
+Also, use right button to position the last point of the string with the first one.
+Note, that the string is yellow, which is the default colour for selected objects.
 Therefore, never use yellow colour for objects otherwise you will be misguided.

 Warning!!!
 Use left button if you do not need exact positioning.
-Do not use right button click at the tectonic faults wireframes.
+Do not use right button click at the tectonic fault wireframes.

-I you do, your string point will randomly snap agaist the closest wireframe triangle ponit, which can
+If you do, your string point will randomly snap agaist the closest wireframe triangle point, which can

 be way out of your drawing plane.